TriCo Students and Faculty Organize Against Philly Chinatown Arena Amid Mayor Parker’s Approval

 Referencing Chau and her co-founder, Taryn Flaherty, a UPenn student, Truong reflected, “The active role of students and youth at the forefront of the movement for Philadelphia’s Chinatown shows how the impact of this arena will be felt for generations.”

-Devabhaktuni has taught Swarthmore classes about urban infrastructural history and policy, and specifically Chinatown’s infrastructure.
-In the spring, he taught a class on the construction of the Vine Street Expressway through Chinatown, its effects on local streetscapes, as well as the Biden Administration-funded project to build a cap over the highway and connect North and South Chinatown.
+Devabhaktuni has taught Swarthmore classes about urban infrastructural history and policy, including Chinatown’s infrastructure.
+In the spring, he taught a class on the construction of the Vine Street Expressway through Chinatown and its effects on local streetscapes, as well as the Biden Administration-funded project to build a cap over the highway and connect North and South Chinatown.

-SPOC recently received a grant that allowed it to refocus on founding and running the Ginger Arts Center in North Chinatown as part of a hope to “nourish and sustain” Chinatown while also fighting the arena’s development.
+SPOC recently received a grant that allowed it to refocus on founding and running the Ginger Arts Center in North Chinatown.
+This center is part of a hope to “nourish and sustain” Chinatown while also fighting the arena’s development.

 “Even though it sucks having to keep going through the same fight over and over again, I think a sort of cool thing that happens is that every time Chinatown’s resistance gets started, our community gets stronger,” Chau reflected.
 “We have this opportunity to pass down this tradition of organizing.”